up to 38ç North and 135ç West,

 sufficient to supply the vancancies caused by desertion or otherwise.

-any assistance appearappear (by their account) to throw every possible
+appear (by their account) to throw every possible

 obstacle in the way of the advancement or improvement of the Colony, and